EvolveBeyond/EVOX/CONTRIBUTING.md

 2. Ask in relevant issues
 3. Contact maintainers directly

-Thank you for contributing to Evox! 🙏
+Thank you for contributing to EVOX! 🙏

 ---

-*Evox is in early alpha - not yet beta.
-Expect breaking changes.
-Ideas and implementation are experimental and evolving.*
+*EVOX is in Beta.
+Built for resilience and production-grade intelligence.
+The framework is stable for production use with comprehensive documentation and examples.*